 One look at lion’s mane mushroom and you’ll understand where it got its name from.
-Unlike many mushrooms that grow with a smooth cap and stem, this mushroom cascades down in a cluster of fluffy, white strands, looking almost like the mane of a lion.
+Unlike many mushrooms that grow with a smooth cap and stem, this mushroom is different.
+It cascades down in a cluster of fluffy, white strands, looking almost like the mane of a lion.

-Lion’s Mane is an edible mushroom native to North America, Asia and Europe and typically found growing on hardwood trees.
+Lion’s Mane is an edible mushroom native to North America, Asia and Europe.
+Typically you’ll find it growing on hardwood trees.

-Lion’s Mane mushroom has the ability to repair and regenerate neurons in the body which results in improved cognitive function, and can even reverse and lessen the effects of neurological diseases such as Parkinson’s and Alzheimer’s.
+Lion’s Mane mushroom has the ability to repair and regenerate neurons in the body.
+Ultimately this results in improved cognitive function.
+Interestingly, it may even reverse and lessen the effects of neurological diseases such as Parkinson’s and Alzheimer’s.